mahsaashouri/Loss-Function-BART-RMST/README.md

 mult-site cohort of breast cancer patients that has both clinical and genomic covariates.

-* We have implemented an R package which is available for download at \url{github.com/nchenderson/BARTTrial}.
+* We have implemented an R package `BARTTrial` which is available for download [here](github.com/nchenderson/BARTTrial).